RedDevilHacks/RedDevilHacks.github.io/content/Examples/COMP130 - Country Info Selector.md

 - First, we define a function called `get_country_info` that takes one parameter: `country_name`.
 This parameter is the name of the country we want to look up.

 - Inside the function, we start by creating the URL we'll use to make our request.
 The base URL is `"https://restcountries.com/v3.1/name/"`, and we add the country name to the end of it.
-For example, if we're looking up Sweden, the full URL would be `"https://restcountries.com/v3.1/name/Sweden"`.
+For example, if we're looking up Sweden for example, the full URL would be `"https://restcountries.com/v3.1/name/Sweden"`.

 - Next, we use a `try/except` block to handle any errors that might occur when making the request.
 This is a good practice because network requests can fail for various reasons (internet disconnection, server down, etc.).